 Ok, here we go.
 “When can I start my prep” is one of the most frequently asked questions we get.
 It seems like everyone wants to rush to the stage instead of focusing on where they need to be before prep starts to ensure an efficient and effective prep.
 So to answer this question…when your metabolism is high enough, because your metabolism is the driving force to peel the layers of fat off to get you stage lean.
 If your metabolism isn’t in a good place to start, you will not be successful…PERIOD.

 Look, if you’re eating, for example, 1500 calories or so and you are holding your weight steady or gaining weight, you are not even close to where you need to be.
 For most folks, that’s not even a healthy maintenance level.
 As a general rule of thumb, take your weight and multiple it by 14, then take your weight and multiply it by 17…that’s a decent place to be if you are an active person.
-Typically, we like to see our clients reach a multiplier of 20 before starting prep…that’s their weight x’s 20.
+Typically, we prefer to see our clients reach a multiplier of 17 before starting prep…that’s their weight x’s 17.
 Now, everyone is different and there are different circumstances that we may deviate from, but not many.
 So, if you are not even in the 14-17 multiplier range, we’re not going to start your prep.
 I know most coaches will.
 But we are not in the business to take anyone and throw them to the wall and see who sticks…we are in the business to produce winners and that’s what we do.

 We focus on building “Competitive Athletes”, not just a bunch of “competitors”.
 There is a big difference.